-At the end of the course, the student should be able to :
+Students must have access to either a Windows or Apple laptop that can support SPSS version 27 or higher and that they can bring to class.

-1. Have a deeper understanding of the different data analysis techniques available;

-2. Understand the use of these different data analysis techniques for marketing-oriented research and business problems;

-3. Identify the relevant statistical test(s) to perform;

-4. Apply the different data analysis techniques and interpret the results of statistical outputs;

-5. Know how to use a data analysis software such as SPSS.

-6. Be able to communicate about and present statistical results in a clear and proper way.
+- 1. Have a deeper understanding of the different data analysis techniques available; - 2.
+Understand the use of these different data analysis techniques for marketing-oriented research and business problems; - 3.
+Identify the relevant statistical test(s) to perform; - 4.
+Apply the different data analysis techniques and interpret the results of statistical outputs; - 5.
+Know how to use a data analysis software such as SPSS. - 6.
+Be able to communicate about and present statistical results in a clear and proper way.